Debates about stablecoins at the World Economic Forum

 Is Europe missing the boat?

 Other regions are significantly faster.
-For example, Brazil has had the instant payment method PIX from the country's central bank since 2020.
+For example, Brazil has had the instant payment system PIX from the country's central bank since 2020.
 China wants to introduce interest payments on the digital yuan, and India, which has introduced the digital rupee, is currently proposing to the BRICS states to make their digital currencies more easily exchangeable.

 (nie)